HermannBjorgvin/ubuntu-dev-playbook/README.md

 - Dotfiles setup for sharing configurations between machines
 - Backup and share files between machines (Rsync and Syncthing)

+## Syncthing

+This playbook now includes a role to install and configure [Syncthing](https://syncthing.net/) on Ubuntu.
+It will:

+- Install Syncthing from the official repository
+- Ensure the Syncthing service is enabled and started for your user

+You can add or manage Syncthing folders and devices via the Syncthing web UI after the playbook runs.
+My personal setup is just the default ~/Sync folder from Syncthing.
+I don't like the idea of having my entire home directoyr Synced with Syncthing but I like being able to share files easily.

+It does not:

+- Automate authentication

 ## Todo

 - Add role to download and configure fonts, current role is not idempotent